Sentencing Escalator Bill

 Groups Affected

-• Repeat Offenders: They will face potentially significantly longer prison sentences for repeat convictions of the same crime.
+- Repeat offenders: This group will face significantly longer prison sentences for subsequent convictions of the same crime.

-• The Prison Service: Increased prison populations may strain resources and facilities.
+- The Prison Service: Increased prison populations could strain resources and potentially increase operational costs.

 Powered by nyModel